Nevter/aerobotics-assessment/README.md

 ![img](assets/all_missing.png)

-We can only know for sure that a tree is missing if 3 or more neighbour trees expected there to be a tree in that locaation.
+We can only know for sure that a tree is missing if 3 or more neighbour trees expected there to be a tree in that location.
 We thus iterate over all these missing trees and only keep the points that are in a group of three or more.

 ![img](assets/missing_groups.png)